 ControlShift was built on the idea that regular people should be able to start and run campaigns on the issues that matter most to them, with support from existing advocacy organizations that they know and trust.

 On ControlShift, the cornerstone of a campaign is a petition.
-These petitions may be standalone petitions (like 'Save My Local School'); petitions that are part of a larger, distributed effort (like 'Raise the Minimum Wage [in my town]'); or petitions that are included under a partnership with a like-minded organization.
+These petitions may be standalone petitions (like 'Save My Library'); petitions that are part of a larger, distributed, and organizationally-directed effort (like 'Raise the Minimum Wage [in my town]'); or petitions that are included under a partnership with a like-minded organization.
 We'll take an in-depth look at the latter two use cases later in this tutorial, but for the moment, we'll start with standalone petitions.

 For most of our organizations, visitors to their CSL instance are able to create their own petitions by clicking the start a campaign button included on the homepage or the button in the header.